-Isle of Man Christmas Fifty Pence (50p) coins in 1980 and all CN coin certs
+Isle of Man Christmas Fifty Pence (50p) coin in 1980 and all CN coin certs

 This chapter, named Part I, will only go through IOM Xmas Fifty pence diamond finish coins in base metal, illustrated picture by picture, from 1980 to 1996 in order.
 But, the story behind 1980 ones is our priority to introduce first.

 The Pobjoy Mint (hereafter the Mint) invented and produced Christmas theme coins via Manx coinage on behalf of the government of the Isle of Man (hereafter Tynwald) in 1980.
 An issue limit was set up at 30,000 coins per year.
-This means the Mint could not produce more than 30,001 coins or mint coins less than 30,000 (depending on demand).
-Also, the Mint claim that they have only had ability to produce proof coins in 1980 onwards.
+This means the Mint could not produce in excess of 30,000 coins (i.e., upper limit) but as many as possible close to 30,000 coins (i.e., depends on demand).
+Also, the Mint claim that they have only had ability to produce proof decimal coins in 1980 onwards.

-A significance point found on IOM 50ps over years is that the Mint only had rights (or under permission) to partially mint coins from 1972 to 1975 on behalf of Tynwald.
-Because all reverse designs from these period were created by the Mint that exactly match the Royal Mint 1971 version, and all obverse designs were completed by people from the Royal Mint, like Christopher Ironside etc. Moreover, in 2016, the new sides of reverse and obverse were totally designed by the Mint showing on the T.T. theme and the Xmas series.
-Extra info: it is reported that Derek Pobjoy, founder of the Pobjoy mint, submitted a “workable” proposal to Tynwald in 1972.
-This is how the Mint got their the first contract from the government of the Isle of Man.
-Also, you may notice that 1972 IOM 25p crown-sized coins were minted by the Royal Canadian Mint.
+A significance point found on IOM 50ps over years is that the Mint only had rights (or under permissions) to partially mint coins from 1972 to 1975 on behalf of Tynwald.
+Because the reverse and obverse sides from these period were created by the Mint that exactly matched the Royal Mint 1971 version.
+Moreover, in 2016, the new sides of reverse and obverse were totally designed by the Mint showing on the T.T. theme and the Xmas series.
+Extra info: it is reported that Mr Derek Pobjoy, founder of the Pobjoy mint, submitted a “workable” proposal to Tynwald in 1972.
+This is how the Mint got them the first contract from the government of the Isle of Man.
+Also, you may notice that 1972 IOM 25p crown-sized coins were minted by the Royal Canadian Mint (RCM).
 All silver 25p crown-sized coins were only distributed by Spink whom had to set up a special office on the island.
 Info are gathered cross panels (i.e., viking boat 50ps, IOM TT 50ps etc).
-Anyway, it is a little far away off the main topic, probably let we put focus on IOM Xmas theme coins first here.
+Anyway, it is a bit far away off the main topic, probably let we put focus on IOM Xmas theme coins here.

-Generally speaking, reverse designs on the Xmas 50p diamond finish (hereafter DF) coin from 1980 to 1999 are a vivid picture that shows the very traditional style of IOM daily life (i.e., Yuletide Manx).
+Generally speaking, reverse designs of the Xmas 50p diamond finish (hereafter DF) coin in CN from 1980 to 1999 are a vivid picture that shows the very traditional style of IOM daily life (i.e., Yuletide Manx).
 The life is influenced by the Victorian era.
-Each year, a Xmas DF coin tells you a story that is absolutely different before when you hold it.
+Each year, a Xmas DF coin tells you a story that is absolutely different as before.
 In the following parts, you are able to see the world first Xmas Fifty pence coin, and then all Xmas 50p coins are illustrated year by year.
-Coin techs are 30.00mm in diameter and 13.50g in weight, and are most likely a very high prooflike finish with the 2nd and/or 3rd effigy of Q.E.
-II during the period of 1980 to 1997.
+Coin techs are 30.00mm in diameter and 13.50g in weight, and are most likely a proof finish standard with the 2nd and/or 3rd and/or 4th effigy of Q.E.
+II during the period of 1980 to 1999.

 In pictures below, named A(a), B(b), C(c), D(d) E(e), F(f) & G(g), show the mint’s logo over the course of time, and different signatures from the treasurer of IOM (i.e., chief financial officer) in different years.
 Also, only four coas are list here, but it covers from 1980 to 2014.